How to Use a Redirect Blocker in Chrome, Firefox, Edge, and Safari

 Why do websites keep redirecting me even though I didn’t click anything?

-Modern redirect scripts trigger on page load, scroll events, or even cursor movement — not just clicks.
-You don’t have to click anything for a redirect to fire.
-It’s a deliberate monetization tactic used by low-quality ad networks.
+Modern redirect scripts trigger on page load, scroll events, or cursor movement — not just clicks.
+It’s a deliberate tactic used by low-quality ad networks to generate traffic.

 Is a browser redirect the same as a virus?

 Not always.
-Most redirects in 2025 come from aggressive ad scripts on legitimate websites, not viruses.
-However, some redirects do lead to malware downloads or phishing pages, so they’re worth taking seriously even if your device isn’t infected.
+Most redirects come from aggressive ad scripts on legitimate websites.
+But some redirects lead to malware downloads or phishing pages, so they’re worth taking seriously even if your device isn’t infected.

 How do I stop redirects on Android without installing anything?

-Go to Chrome Settings → Site Settings → Pop-ups and redirects → Block.
+Chrome Settings → Site Settings → Pop-ups and redirects → Block.
 Also enable ad blocking under Site Settings → Ads.
-This handles basic redirects, but not all of them.
+This covers basic redirects — but not JavaScript-based ones that bypass Chrome’s settings entirely.

 Some extensions — especially free VPNs, PDF converters, and shopping helpers — contain code that intercepts your navigation and redirects clicks for affiliate revenue.
 They’re often installed as part of free software bundles without being obvious about it.